dogweather/forkful/content/en/elm/files-and-io/reading-command-line-arguments.md

 weight: 23
 ---

-## What & Why?
-Command line arguments let users feed data to your program when they launch it.
-Programmers read these to tailor program behavior without hard-coding values.

 ## How to:
 Elm runs in the browser, so it doesn't have direct access to command line arguments like a traditional server-side or desktop language does.
 However, for illustration, let's assume you're using Elm with a server-side framework like Node.js through `elm server` or a similar setup that allows passing arguments.
 Your code won't handle the arguments directly, but we'll mimic the pattern: